openstack-infra/zuul/doc/source/zuul.rst

     supported, not the symbolic names.
 Example: ``0 0 * * *`` runs
     at midnight.

+**require**
+  If this section is present, it established pre-requisites for any kind of item entering the Pipeline.
+Regardless of how the item is to be enqueued (via any trigger or automatic dependency resolution), the conditions specified here must be met or the item will not be enqueued.

+  **approval**
+  This requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
+It takes several sub-parameters, all of which are optional and are combined together so that there must be an approval matching all specified requirements.

+    *username*
+    If present, an approval from this username is required.

+    *email-filter*
+    If present, an approval with this email address is required.
+It is treated as a regular expression as above.

+    *older-than*
+    If present, the approval must be older than this amount of time to match.
+Provide a time interval as a number with a suffix of "w" (weeks), "d" (days), "h" (hours), "m" (minutes), "s" (seconds).
+Example ``48h`` or ``2d``.

+    *newer-than*
+    If present, the approval must be newer than this amount of time to match.
+Same format as "older-than".

+    Any other field is interpreted as a review category and value pair.
+For example ``verified: 1`` would require that the approval be for a +1 vote in the "Verified" column.

+  **open**
+  A boolean value (``true`` or ``false``) that indicates whether the change must be open or closed in order to be enqueued.

+  **status**
+  A string value that corresponds with the status of the change reported by the trigger.
+For example, when using the Gerrit trigger, status values such as ``NEW`` or ``MERGED`` may be useful.

 **dequeue-on-new-patchset**
   Normally, if a new patchset is uploaded to a change that is in a